 How can I help?

 The Blood Connection has an ongoing interest in helping African-Americans with sickle cell anemia or any other debilitating disease.
 If you are not a donor, please consider becoming one.
 Schedule regular blood drives at your church, school, professional organization, or civic group.
 With your help, we can make a difference in patients’ lives.
-For more information about blood drives or diversifying the blood supply, contact Sherra Guess at 864.751.3049.
+For more information about blood drives or diversifying the blood supply, contact Candace Blassingame at 864.448.4272.